ScottLogic/blog/_posts/2020-05-18-cubic-spline-in-python-and-alteryx.md

 title: Creating a Cubic Spline in Python and Alteryx
 date: 2020-05-18 00:00:00 Z
 categories:
-- jdunkerley
 - Tech
 author: jdunkerley
 summary: In this post, we work through building up a cubic spline from first principles first in Python, and then converting the Python code into an Alteryx macro
 layout: default_post
 image: jdunkerley/assets/spline/test_plot.png
 ---